 Licensure is a multifaceted system and can take time to fully understand.
 The ADA can help.

-The information provided here is subject to change and was updated in the fall of 2015.
+The information provided here is subject to change.
 It is essential to read the licensure requirements as published by the state board of dentistry, prior to taking an examination or applying.

-Download the table below (PDF) for a summary of which clinical examinations are accepted by state dental boards for initial dental licensure:
+Download the table below (PDF) for a summary of which pathways are accepted by state dental boards for initial dental licensure:

 A quick reference to state licensure requirements and laws for dentists is available within the state licensure tables.

 The five clinical testing agencies are listed below.
 Visit each testing agency website for more information about their clinical examinations.
 Please note: Delaware and New York do not use the services of a clinical testing agency.
 Find out how to pursue licensure in those areas.